Shooting the Nudibranchs of Norway

 Also make sure you have your chargers, spare batteries and not to mention your laptop so you will be able to admire your nudibranch shots in the evening.

-Norway facts
+Norway Facts

-Where: Norway lies in the North-eastern Atlantic, both below and above the arctic circle.
+Where: Norway lies in the northeastern Atlantic, both below and above the arctic circle.
 There are numerous diving possibilities along the coast, and several professional dive resorts will cater to your needs.

 Language: Norwegian, but everyone speaks good English.

-Currency: Norwegian Kroner, 100 NOK = 13 Euro or 18 USD.
+Currency: Norwegian Kroner, 100 NOK = US$18 or 13 Euro.

 Diving experience level: Excellent for novice divers, as nudibranchs most often are found quite shallow.
 Be aware that some areas may have anything from slight to ripping currents.

 About the author: Christian Skauge is the current Nordic Champion of underwater photography, and has won several international photo contests.
 He has previously worked as editor for the Norwegian dive magazine Dykking.
-Christian has a strong passion for finding and photographing nudibranchs, and is the organizer of the mentioned workshop at Gulen Dive Resort.
+Christian has a strong passion for finding and photographing nudibranchs, and is the organizer of the above-mentioned workshop at Gulen Dive Resort.
 To see more of his images, please visit www.scubapixel.com.